gayverjr/opencap/docs/interfaces/Columbus.rst

 Step 4: Generate and analyze eigenvalue trajectories
 ----------------------------------------------------
-H0 and W, or the :class:`~pyopencap.CAP` object can be used to construct a :class:`~pyopencap.CAP.analysis.CAPHamiltonian` object.
+H0 and W, or the :class:`~pyopencap.CAP` object can be used to construct a :class:`~pyopencap.analysis.CAPHamiltonian` object.

 .. code-block:: python